churchill-lab/kallisto-align/README.md

 > Please refer to the [kallisto](http://pachterlab.github.io/kallisto/) documentation for all options.

-Once the index file is created, you can run **kallisto-export**.
+Once the index file is created, you can run **kallisto-align**.

 ```
-kallisto-export [OPTION...] - pseudo-align to kallisto-export format
+kallisto-align [OPTION...] - pseudo-align to kallisto-align format

       --help              Print help
   -l, --load              view the binary file